dzhadinets/yalda/README.md

 - ci loop does not work
 - I decided to move from base kernel tinyconfig to defconfig.
 Image is bigger but it is much easear adding new architectures.
   But yalda.config and arch configs are dirty now

+## TODO/Radmap
+- check and tune all log levels in messages
+- add/fix/remove log messages
+- add a common mechanism for a sequence of bootloaders
+- reimplement dependency checker
+- reimplement tests (console reader to libvirt)
+- implement test module for autimatic testing of ability to debug of the config
+- reimplement ci
+- write stories
+- add changelog gnerator
+- create stable simgle bootloader configuration